MakePixelsWork/CoreBootstrap/README.md

 ## Addendum

 <strong>Bootstrap 5</strong> introduced lots of new features, which may break your old builds.
 These include Sass changes, a color system, grid updates, dropping code, new naming conventions... and lots of tweaks throughout the entire framework.
 If you start a new project, this does not concern you.
 If you upgrade from an older major version, then be sure to update your code where needed.
 A full migration guide can be found <a href="https://getbootstrap.com/docs/5.0/migration/">here</a>.

-<strong>Bootstrap 5.2.0 and up</strong> introduce some new stuff which I need to test, before I can upgrade my own CoreBootstrap.
-It may involve a different method of compiling the main Sass file, which may not be backwards compatible.
-I'm now thinking about writing custom compiler files, per version.
-To be decided.

 <strong>Font Awesome</strong> is fully backwards compatible, so I've decided to only include the latest version of each major release.
 4.7.0 is the latest of v4, 5.15.4 the latest of v5, etc etc